vfarcic/devops24/manuscript/04-helm.md

 {{- end -}}
 ```

-That file is the exact copy of the `_helpers.tpl` file that gets created with the `helm create` command that generates a sample Chart.
+That file is the exact copy of the `_helpers.tpl` file that was created with the `helm create` command that generated a sample Chart.
 You can extend it with your own functions.
 I didn't.
 I kept it as-is.
-It consists of two functions and comments that describe them.
+It consists of two functions with comments that describe them.
 The first (`helm.name`) returns the name of the chart trimmed to 63 characters which is the limitation for the size of some of the Kubernetes fields.
 The second function (`helm.fullname`) returns fully qualified name of the application.
 If you go back to the NOTES.txt file, you'll notice that we are using `helm.fullname` in a few occasions.
 Later on, you'll see that we'll use it in quite a few other places.

-Now that we took NOTES.txt and _helpers.tpl out of the way, we can take a look at the first template that defines one of the resource files.
+Now that NOTES.txt and _helpers.tpl are out of the way, we can take a look at the first template that defines one of the Kubernetes resources.

 ```bash
 cat helm/go-demo-3/templates/deployment.yaml